 From the trial’s opening on 28 June 1949 to the verdict on 18 August the press and public regarded them with a mixture of revulsion and fascination.
 At one point, twenty-four police officers had to enter the court to maintain order.
 Judge Pecora endured forty-four days of lurid testimony, even more lurid headlines and occasional disorder before delivering a five-hour summation of the evidence.
 Only then could the jury retire to deliberate their verdict.
 After a forty-four day trial it came with unexpected speed.

 The jury began deliberating at 9:45pm on 18 August.
 Believing they’d be deliberating until at least the next day the spectators and reporters had left for the night.
-When the jury returned at 1:15am the next morning Raymond Fernandez and Martha Beck heard their fate in front of an almost-empty courtroom;
+When the jury returned the next morning Raymond Fernandez and Martha Beck heard their fate in front of an almost-empty courtroom;

 Guilty as charged.
 With no recommendation for mercy.